rskanchi/consensusClustR/consensusWorkflow.md

 interactively.
 In the `<project_name>.R` file, execute the `source()` and `performConsensusClustering()` functions in your R session.

-Best part of local execution is that you
+Advantage of local execution is that you
 - can debug interactively when there’s an error - make changes you want in the code and see the outcome immediately! - don’t have a queue as in the cluster environment